andrewgazelka/andrewgazelka.github.io/_posts/2022-12-20-productivity.markdown

 For this reason, and due to the nature of chaos, I believe it is most effective to measure value over the midterm: perhaps a year, two years, or a decade.

-Someone who truly believes in measuring in the long term might instead think in terms of a millennia.
+Someone who truly believes in measuring in the long term might instead think in terms of millennia.

 This "extreme" thinking is often used by devout followers of the Effective Altruism movement and has been criticized by the "Waking Up" podcast host Sam Harris as hypothetically being good but in practice being a bad heuristic.
 In fact, [when interviewing neuroscientist and philosopher Dr. Erik Hoel](https://www.youtube.com/watch?v=yGxl5k6Tz48), Erik furthers Sam's claim and mentions he believes this category of extreme thinking disregarding intuition might have actually been one of the main reasons for the fall of FTX.
 The creator of FTX, Sam Bankman-Fried, is a well-known member of the Effective Altruism movement.

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/yGxl5k6Tz48" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Implementing with Notion ✍